Extrapolative Controlled Sequence Generation via Iterative Refinement: Our Approach

 \subsection{Inference}

-At inference time, we run the \modelacc model for multiple iterations as described in Eq.~(\ref{eq:iteration}).
-Ideally, a high-quality scoring function could guide the generation at each iteration by selecting the best candidate out of a sampled set.
-However, $f_s$ provides unreliable guidance in the \emph{extrapolation region} so it is unclear if using $f_s$ at inference time would be beneficial.
-Thus we experiment with the following two approaches: \paragraph{Scorer-Free Generation} At each step of \Cref{eq:iteration}, we perform generation using beam search relying on the \modelacc model likelihood to control the generation process.
+At inference time, we run the editor iteratively as described in Eq.~(\ref{eq:iteration}). \paragraph{Decoding method} During each iteration, we experiment with two different ways in which to select the best candidate out of a set of generated sequences: \begin{itemize} \itemsep0em \item \textbf{Scorer-free generation}: At each iteration of \Cref{eq:iteration}, we perform generation using beam search relying on the \modelacc model likelihood to control the generation process. \item \textbf{Scorer-guided generation}: At each iteration, we generate a set of sequences via top-$k$ sampling, score these with $f_s$ and select the sequence assigned the highest (or lowest) score depending on the desired target value.
+While $f_s$ is reliable in the training region, it is unclear if the guidance provided is beneficial to the \modelacc model as it generates sequences having attribute value in the extrapolation region. \end{itemize}

-\paragraph{Scorer-Guided Generation} To run inference guided by the scorer $f_s$, at each step we still generate a set of sequences at each iteration via top-$k$ sampling.
-We then score each of these with the scorer, $f_s$, and select the generation assigned the highest (or lowest) score.
-While $f_s$ is reliable in the training region, it is unclear if the guidance provided is beneficial to the \modelacc model as it generates sequences having attribute value in the extrapolation region.
+\paragraph{Stopping criteria} The objective of the task is to edit the input sequence to have an attribute value greater than (or less than) the target value $z^\ast$.
+However, reliably identifying when the inference process has reached $z^\ast$ is difficult as it lies in the extrapolation region.
+In this work, we run inference for a constant number of iterations.
+We include additional discussion on the stopping condition in \Cref{sec:stopping}.